TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 Using a terminal such as RealTerm it is possible to send non ASCI characters and numbers instead of just text strings to the six keys labelled T1 to T6 - this may then perform various macro key actions - refer to the the first picture in the set of four images below.
 Other approaches considered included a decoder for encoded [**duckyscripts**](https://github-wiki-see.page/m/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript), but directly programming these macros seems to be more efficient.

 Another way to save large text files or non-ASCII macro files directly in the LittleFS formatted Flash memory of the Pico is described [**here**](https://github.com/earlephilhower/arduino-pico-littlefs-plugin/blob/master/README.md) and [**here**](https://arduino-pico.readthedocs.io/en/latest/fs.html).
-You can therefore copy your files (ASCII text or non-ASCII macro files) using the names **StrData1 or TtrData1 through to StrData6 or TtrData6** directly to the Pico Flash filesystem - see the 3rd picture below for a filelist.
+You can therefore copy your files (ASCII text or non-ASCII macro files) using the names **StrData1 or TtrData1 through to StrData6 or TtrData6** directly to the Pico Flash filesystem - see the 3rd picture below for a file list.

 The keys labelled [Cut], [Cpy], and [Pst] are cut, copy, and paste actions, respectively.
 VolumeMacroPad also turns the bottom left three keys to green if the either of the Caps-lock, Num-lock or Scroll-lock (Note 3), are active - refer to [**this picture**](images/lcd101.jpg).